So a Video Game Design degree is your dream! However, can you make it into a source of income?

 Once your game development abilities are up to par, you can use what you have learned in your experiments to make your own games.
 You'd be able to use your own art assets without the copyright issues you’d face if you continued to use premade outside assets in your games, especially if those assets are recognized as someone else's.
 You should also be able to create games that you can market and sell without being labeled rip-offs or knock-offs of other more popular games.
 Like placing technique before speed in learning martial arts, you should place method before content in learning to become better with your tools in order to reach that point.

 By applying everything you have learned via the approaches I just described into making your own games, you’re much more likely to increase your career prospects.
 You’ll be able to add new skills to your resume and LinkedIn profile.
 You’ll be more capable of making original portfolio pieces to put on your website (assuming you have one, of course).
 You'd be able to prototype games faster with your chosen game development software.
 Once you show off your games to the public on the Internet and at a meetup, you're bound to pique the interest of someone looking for a skilled level designer, artist, programmer, whatever.
 With enough hard work, focus, and determination, your chances of landing a career in video game development should become significantly higher than when you just possess a Bachelor's degree

-As I said initially, getting a college degree doesn't guarantee you a job in video games.
+As I said initially, getting a video game design degree doesn't guarantee you a job in video games.
 I myself have been out of college for more than two years and my own career has yet to take off; I sometimes find myself with feelings that my efforts won't amount to anything.
 But that hasn't stopped me from getting better at making video games.
 So you should not stop improving yourself just because your degree didn't get you into your dream job.
 When you continue to put effort into becoming a better game developer, you'll be able to produce something truly distinctive that would back up your education.